Federal Government Cybersecurity

 In a market crowded with firms claiming CMMC expertise, our credentials, track record, and depth of experience set us apart.

-Craig Petronella holds the CMMC Certified Registered Practitioner credential from the Cyber AB.
+Craig Petronella holds the CMMC Certified Registered Practitioner (CRP) credential from the Cyber AB.
 This means we are recognized by the CMMC ecosystem as qualified to assist organizations seeking certification.
-We understand the assessment process from both sides.
+We understand the assessment process from both sides and prepare contractors to pass on the first attempt.

-Founded in 2002, Petronella Technology Group, Inc. has navigated every evolution of federal cybersecurity requirements from the original DFARS clauses through NIST 800-171 to CMMC 2.0.
-This institutional knowledge means fewer surprises and faster time to compliance for our clients.
+Craig Petronella brings over 30 years of hands-on cybersecurity experience.
+Petronella Technology Group, Inc. was founded in 2002 and has navigated every evolution of federal cybersecurity requirements from the original DFARS clauses through NIST 800-171 to CMMC 2.0.
+This institutional knowledge means fewer surprises and faster time to compliance.

 Licensed Digital Forensic Examiner

 When incidents occur, having a Licensed Digital Forensic Examiner on your team is critical for DFARS incident reporting compliance.
-Craig Petronella's forensic credentials ensure evidence is collected, preserved, and documented to standards that withstand legal and regulatory scrutiny.
+Craig Petronella's NC DFE License# 604180-DFE ensures evidence is collected, preserved, and documented to standards that withstand legal and regulatory scrutiny.

 2,500+ Client Engagements